The Ashdale has been designed as an entry-level holiday caravan without compromise

 Dining table and stool not included as standard.

-At under 30k, you do get a lot of caravan for your money!
+At under 30k, with the Carnaby Ashdale, you do get a lot of caravan for your money!

 Size: 36ft x 12ft

 Build Standard: EN 1647.